cardosoguisilva/osticket-prereqs/README.md

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/eeee7485-f263-46de-b0e9-9cac105fbf87)
 </p>

-<p> Open IIS as Admin and register PHP by clicking on "PHP Manager" then "Register new PHP Version".
-Provide a path to the php executable file by selecting php-cgi.exe in the php folder. </p>
+- Open IIS as Admin and register PHP by clicking on "PHP Manager" then "Register new PHP Version".
+Provide a path to the php executable file by selecting php-cgi.exe in the php folder that we created earlier. </p>

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/0aeffeb9-f9fd-4422-be27-d7272385fc12)